Scott Smitelli

 So I whipped up another PHP script to pull the street/city/state info out of Google’s XML, combine it with a human-readable summary of the GPS data, and output it using GD functions into a 1280×172 JPEG image.
 I made one of these images for every video frame, and combined them into a Photo JPEG QuickTime movie using the same steps as the panoramas.
 I guess I’ll call that step 5.

 The first thing I noticed about the video is the inconsistency in some of Google’s imagery.
 For example, some of the areas around Denver, CO seem to be captured at a lower detail level.
 The image is smaller, aligned to the upper left corner, with the right and bottom areas of the frame surrounded by black.
-This causes a bizarre flicker in a few points.
+This causes a distracting flicker in a few points.
 Likewise, there’s an area near Saline, MO where the images seem to have been captured in the dead of night.
 You can see headlights illuminating the road, as well as a huge amount of CCD noise which manifests itself as a colorful moiré pattern.

 Another gigantic issue occurred to me while I was generating the caption images… I never took into account the heading of the GPS data.
 I got the latitude and longitude, and the resulting video looked good enough based on that… Since the center of the image always faced straight down the road, I took for granted that the Street View car was driving the same direction we were.
 I later realized that, indeed, some of the panoramas were 180 degrees off.
 If you watch the clouds in the video, you’ll notice that at times they seem to change direction.
 It appears as though the projection_properties section of the XML contains critical information on how to properly center the image.
 This really complicates the stitching process, but it shouldn’t be insurmountable.
-It’s the sort of thing that would warrant a new revision of the video.
+It’s the sort of thing that would warrant a new revision of the video someday.

 All in all, I’m proud of the way it all turned out.
 This basic idea could be expanded to generate automated trips down stretches of road, without being fed GPS points to follow.
 Without giving too much away, I will say that the <link ...> tags in the XML translate into the clickable road arrows that appear in the applet, and each link points to the pano_id directly before and after the panorama you’re looking at.
 In this video, I passed the first URL a set of latitude/longitude points for the ll= attribute… But you can provide a panoid= instead if that’s all you know.
 I’m not going to say any more about that.
-If you have the inclination, I’m sure you know how to put 2 and 2 together at this point.
+If you have the inclination, I’m sure you know how to put two and two together at this point.

 Bear in mind that this is completely against Google’s terms of service.
 Not only is it an abuse of their (ample) bandwidth and machine power, but all these images are copyrighted.
-Having said that, I pulled down 3,645 XML files and over 76,000 image tiles in the course of a few hours, and they didn’t seem to notice.
+Having said that, I pulled down 3,645 XML files and over 76,000 image tiles in the course of a few hours, and they didn’t seem to care.
 But as always, your mileage will vary.

 Keep on truckin'.

-« Back to Article List
+« Back to Articles